cwpearson/azure-pipelines-agent/README.md

 https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops

-The followin steps are marked with (HOST) or (WEBSITE), suggesting whether the step should be carried out on the machine intened to be the self-hosted agent, or on the Azure Pipelines website.
+The following steps are marked with (HOST) or (WEBSITE), suggesting whether the step should be carried out on the machine intened to be the self-hosted agent, or on the Azure Pipelines website.

 ## (WEBSITE) set up PAT